 Non-negotiables are things that my husband and I will always do (or will strive to do) or will never do (or will strive not to do).
 They encompass all aspects of marriage, from how we spend our money to how we spend our time.

-• We will strive to ask the other person before making a purchase of $100 or more.
+- We will strive to ask the other person before purchasing $100 or more.

-• We will strive to avoid idols in our marriage, including children and jobs.
+- We will strive to avoid creating idols in our marriage, such as our children and our jobs.

 Avoid unfair fighting techniques by talking about them ahead of time.

 When you and your fiancé develop your non-negotiables, try to be as specific and practical as possible.
 Avoid using vague terms like “we will always love each other.”
-Even when your partner doesn’t fight fair, it’s important to remember the rules you’ve established.
+Even when your partner doesn’t fight fair, it’s essential to stick to the rules you’ve established.

 How to Fight Fair Using Fight Rules